orionmel/Coding3_Final_Artwork_Exploring_To_Machine_Intelligence/README.md

 ## What I used in this project
-This project is mainly through the pix2pix cGAN in machine learning to train images, by entering a rough sketch to convert into photos, because I want to create an app that let user painting and the machine guesses the image , so I trained this model with the existing pix2pix cGAN code (more details can be viewed through the description below)
+This project is mainly through the pix2pix cGAN in machine learning to train images, by entering a rough sketch to convert into photos, because I want to create an app that let user painting and the machine guesses the image , so I trained this model with the existing pix2pix cGAN code. (more details can be viewed through the description below)
 <br>
 <br>
-I use the dart language and flutter framework structure to create the UI and functionality of the app I want, and I'm running with the local API
+I use the dart language and flutter framework structure to create the UI and functionality of the app I want, and I'm running with the local API.

 ### Source link:
 https://colab.research.google.com/drive/1GUEl-2DGPhc4Zsl5HLI3s0AQwRhkhwtD?usp=sharing